lizhh268/FSSUWNet/README.md

 # FSSUWNet
+This repository includes codes and data for the following paper:

-FSSUWNet: Mitigating the Fragility of Pre-trained Models with Feature Enhancement for Few-Shot Semantic Segmentation in Underwater Images
+🚀 **FSSUWNet: Mitigating the Fragility of Pre-trained Models with Feature Enhancement for Few-Shot Semantic Segmentation in Underwater Images**
+**✅ Accepted in International Joint Conference on Neural Networks (IJCNN 2025)**
+**Authors:** Zhuohao Li & et al.

 Codes and Data are coming soon...